girlbossceo/conduwuit/docs/deploying/docker.md

 ### Use a registry

 OCI images for conduwuit are available in the registries listed below.
-We recommend using the image tagged as `latest` from GitLab's own registry.

 | Registry        | Image                                                           | Size                          | Notes                  |
 | --------------- | --------------------------------------------------------------- | ----------------------------- | ---------------------- |